What is the treatment cost?

 No loft ladder or loft is not bordered out (If you do not know, do not worry as this will not effect the price)

-How Do I know if I have a Nest?
+Do I have a Wasp Nest?

 A distinct pattern of wasp behaviour can be observed at the entrance of a nest.